Victory in Europe Day: United Kingdom

 In the United Kingdom, although a major national event, VE Day is not an annual public holiday.
 In 1995 and 2020, the early May bank holiday was moved by the government from the preceding Monday to 8 May to commemorate the 50th and 75th anniversaries of VE Day, respectively.

 United States

 Victory Day is not a federal holiday in the United States.
-However, on 8 May 2025, President Donald Trump issued a proclamation designating the day as "Victory Day for World War II".
+However, on 5 May 2025, President Donald Trump issued a proclamation designating 8 May as "Victory Day for World War II".